Polymer/old-docs-site/app/3.0/docs/devguide/dom-template.md

 ### Define a template property on the constructor {#templateobject}

-To specif the element's template, define a `template` property on the element's constructor.
+To specify the element's template, define a `template` property on the element's constructor.
 For example, you can create a static `template` getter.
 The template is retrieved and processed when the first instance of the element is upgraded.

 The template getter must return an instance of `HTMLTemplateElement`.
 Use the `html` helper function to generate an `HTMLTemplateElement` instance from a JavaScript template literal.
+(You can import the `html` helper from the `polymer-element.js` module.)

 Specify a template using the template getter { .caption }